-- Introduction of unauthorised material into the examination room. - Breaches of examination conditions - Attempting to or actually exchanging, obtaining, receiving, or passing on information which could be examination related. - Offences relating to the content of candidates' work. - Undermining the integrity of examinations/assessments. - Disruptive behaviour in the examination room or during an assessment session (including the use of offensive language

-- Collusion: allowing others to help produce your work or helping others with theirs by copying or allowing work to be copied e.g. posting written work on social networking sites prior to an examination/assessment. - Asking others about what questions your exam will include (even if no one tells you). - Having or sharing details about exam questions before the exam whether you think these are real or fake. - Not telling exam boards or your academy about exam information being shared.
+- Introduction of unauthorised material into the examination room. - Breaches of examination conditions - Attempting to or actually exchanging, obtaining, receiving, or passing on information which could be examination related. - Offences relating to the content of candidates' work - Undermining the integrity of examinations/assessments - Things not to do on social media: - Buy/ask for/share exam or assessment content - Pass on rumours of what's in exams or assessments - Share your work - Work with others so that your assessment is not your own independent work - and/or non-examination assessments and coursework, as example: - Research and using references: Where computer-generated content has been used (such as an Al Chatbot), your reference must show the name of the Al bot used and should show the date the content was generated.
+For example: ChatGPT 3.5 (https://openai.com/blog/chatgpt/), 25/01/2025.
+You must submit a copy of the computer-generated content with your work for reference and authentication purposes.
+If you copy the words, ideas or outputs of others and do not show your sources in references and a bibliography, this will be considered as cheating. - Offences relating to the content of candidates' work. - Undermining the integrity of examinations/assessments. - Disruptive behaviour in the examination room or during an assessment session (including the use of offensive language - Collusion: allowing others to help produce your work or helping others with theirs by copying or allowing work to be copied - e.g. posting written work on social networking sites prior to an examination/assessment. - Asking others about what questions your exam will include (even if no one tells you). - Having or sharing details about exam questions before the exam whether you think these are real or fake. - Not telling exam boards or your academy about exam information being shared. - Plagiarism: Plagiarism involves taking someone else's words, thoughts, ideas or outputs and trying to pass them off as your own.
+It is a form of cheating which is taken very seriously